 Your next step is 3rd base or your “Out of Pocket Maximum”.
 This is the maximum YOU have to pay in a year, not the insurance company.
-Once you’ve met your “out of pocket maximum”, there will be no additional charges.
-The insurance company will pick you up on 3rd base, and carry you to home plate.
+Once you’ve paid the “out of pocket maximum”, there will be no additional charges, including cost of medications.
+The insurance company will pick you up on 3rd base and carry you to home plate.
 You are all done paying for the year.
 Please check the details of your plan for deductible, co-insurance and out of pocket maximum.